 It may also be difficult to prove that a disability is expected to lead to death.
 This will typically require the expert opinions and observations of a seasoned medical professional.

-You may also need extensive information to prove that you are not engaging in SGA.
-The term, substantial gainful activity (SGA), refers to a certain monthly amount.
-This amount is associated with a certain work capacity and ability.
-If you are capable of earning such an amount, you will not be determined disabled.
+In addition to the aforementioned medical documentation, you may also need extensive information to prove that you are not engaging in SGA.
+The term, substantial gainful activity (SGA), refers to a minimum monthly earning amount.
+This amount is associated with certain work capacity and ability.
+The rationale is that if you are capable of earning such an amount, you will not be deemed to be disabled.

-Your Social Security Administration Florida representative can assist you in proving all of these aspects.
-When you apply, it is vital that you review all of your information.
+Your Florida Social Security Administration attorney can assist you in proving all of these aspects.
+When you are applying for disability in Florida, it is vital that you and your attorney review all of your information.
 Feel free to obtain supplemental medical and work information as well.
 Do not assume that you are disabled simply because you have trouble working.

 If you do not have a listed condition, you will have to further prove the extent of your impairment(s).
-The best social security disability attorney will help you do so.
+The best Social Security disability attorney will help you do this.

-If you need help with social security in Florida, you need Berke Law Firm, P.A.
-Our team focuses extensively on Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) cases.
+If you need help with Disability in Florida, you need the Berke Law Firm, P.A.
+Our team focuses extensively on SSDI and SSI cases.
 We handle both applications and denials.